-- (o) a small assembly hall;

-- (p) three basketball courts (two at ground level and another one at the rooftop of the large assembly hall block);

-- (q) a mini-football pitch-cum-two basketball courts at ground level;

-- (r) two running tracks2; and

-- (s) bus and car parking facilities.
+- (n) a large assembly hall (which, together with the rooftop of the large assembly hall block, can be used for a wide range of physical activities such as badminton, gymnastics and table-tennis); - (o) a small assembly hall; - (p) three basketball courts (two at ground level and another one at the rooftop of the large assembly hall block); - (q) a mini-football pitch-cum-two basketball courts at ground level; - (r) two running tracks2; and - (s) bus and car parking facilities.

 The proposed school will meet the planning target of providing two square metres of open space per student.
 A site plan is at Enclosure 1 and views of the school premises (artist's impression) are at Enclosure 2.
-D Arch S plans to start the construction works in September 2004 for completion in July 2006.
+D Arch S plans to start the construction works in November 2004 for completion in September 2006.